ibtyog/intersection-simulator/README.md

 - CONFIG_FILES - dictionary dataset for scenarios configuration files,
 - NUM_SIMULATIONS - (whole) number of simulations,
 - SIM_DURATION - time of generating vehicles for current flow in current simulation,
+- STEP_LENGHT - time interval of whole scenario's updates,
+- ACTION_STEP_LENGHT - time interval of vehicles' decision making, equivalent to drivers' reaction time (setting value to 0 will set it same as STEP_LENGHT)
 - RANGE_P_TRUCKS - range, in which percentage of trucks is drawn,
 - RANGE_TAU_CAR - range, in which <i>Tau</i> of cars is drawn,
 - MIN_TAU_TRUCK_OFFSET - offset of variable above, to get <i>Tau</i> of trucks,